MichaelClerx/making-figures/1-2-design-for-papers.md

 Figures can never be too big or too clear, so use all the space you can get.

-### Example

 ![fig](./figures-1/dont-add-padding.png)

-Padding gets added in the typesetting phase.
-Leave it to the typesetter!

 ## 2.5 Avoid clever latex tricks (or word)